 Airbnb said to delay IPO filing to distance it from US election

-[NEW YORK] Airbnb's long-awaited filing for an initial public offering (IPO) has slipped to next week, according to people with knowledge of the matter.
+AIRBNB'S long-awaited filing for an initial public offering (IPO) has slipped to next week, said people with knowledge of the matter.

-The home-share giant's public filing with the US Securities and Exchange Commission could come as soon as Monday, said the people, who asked not to be identified because the information wasn't public.
+The home-share giant's public filing with the US Securities and Exchange Commission could come as soon as Monday, said the people, who asked not to be identified because the information was not public.

 Airbnb could still adjust its plans again, the people said.
-The timing isn't an indication of market responses or regulatory hurdles.
+The timing is not an indication of market responses or regulatory hurdles.

 Airbnb is planning to raise as much as US$3 billion in a Nasdaq debut, Bloomberg News has reported.
 That would make it one of the largest IPOs on a New York exchange this year.

-Companies, including special purpose acquisition vehicles, have raised US$140 billion through first-time share sales in the US this year, making 2020 a record for fundraising, data compiled by Bloomberg shows.
+Companies, including special purpose acquisition vehicles, have raised US$140 billion through first-time share sales in the United States this year, making 2020 a record for fundraising, data compiled by Bloomberg shows.

 BT is now on Telegram!